Mailootje/Mailootje/README.md

 💬 Ask me about: JavaScript quirks, Python tips, and anything tech.
 I love discussing emerging tech trends and sharing what I’ve learned on my coding journey.

-📝 I regularly write articles on Medium about my latest projects and key takeaways from the tech world.
-Check them out!

 🎉 Fun fact: I’m not only a tech enthusiast but also an amateur astronomer.
 I enjoy star gazing and tracking celestial events.

 🌟 I'm driven by curiosity and the thrill of solving complex problems.
 Let's make something awesome together!!